-Common stock offered by us 2,500,000 shares Common stock outstanding prior to this offering 15,058,090 shares Common stock to be outstanding after this offering (1) 17,558,090 shares Over-allotment option 375,000 shares Use of proceeds The net proceeds from this offering (without exercise of the over-allotment option and before deducting estimated expenses payable by us of approximately \$230,000) will be \$ We intend to use the net proceeds from selling our common stock to make investments in lower middle market companies in accordance with our investment objective and strategies and for working capital and general corporate purposes.
-See "Use of Proceeds" in this prospectus supplement for more information.
-Dividends and distributions Our dividends and other distributions, if any, are determined and declared by our Board of Directors from time to time.
+Common stock offered by us 3.000.000 shares Common stock outstanding prior to this offering 15,058,090 shares offering(1) 18,058,090 shares Over-allotment option 450,000 shares before deducting estimated expenses payable by us of approximately \$230,000) will be

+Common stock to be outstanding after this

+Use of proceeds The net proceeds from this offering (without exercise of the over-allotment option and

+We intend to use the net proceeds from selling our common stock to make investments in lower middle market companies in accordance with our investment objective and strategies and for working capital and general corporate purposes.
+See "Use of of Directors from time to time.
 On December 1, 2010, our Board of Directors declared a quarterly dividend of \$0.42 per share which was paid on December 29, 2010.
 Our ability to declare dividends depends on our earnings, our overall financial condition (including our liquidity position), maintenance of our Regulated Investment Company, or RIC, status, compliance with applicable BDC regulations, our compliance with applicable SBIC regulations and such other factors as our Board of Directors may deem relevant from time to time.
 We typically pay quarterly dividends and may pay other distributions to our stockholders out of assets legally available for distribution.
-Taxation We have elected to be treated as a RIC.
-Accordingly, we generally will not pay corporate-level federal income taxes on any net ordinary income or capital gains that we distribute to our stockholders as dividends.
-To maintain our RIC tax treatment, we must meet specified source-of-income and asset diversification requirements and distribute annually at least 90.0% of our net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
-Risk factors See the "Risk Factors" section beginning on page 14 of the accompanying prospectus.
-New York Stock Exchange symbol "TCAP"